Balance-Based Cryptography: Physically Computing Any Boolean Function: Computing Threshold Function

 The players then place a custom weight $W = (k-1)w+(n-k+1)(w-\delta)+\frac{\delta}{2}$ on the other side of the scale.\footnote{Alternatively, the weight $W$ can be obtained by placing $k-1$ heavy coins, $n-k+1$ light coins, and a custom weight of $\frac{\delta}{2}$.} If the $n$ coins combined are heavier than $W$, return 1; otherwise, return 0.

-This protocol is correct because the $n$ coins are heavier than $W$ if and only if at least $k$ of them are heavy coins (and the $n$ coins are lighter in all other cases).
+Observe that $W$ is heavier than $k-1$ heavy coins plus $n-k+1$ light coins, but is lighter than $k$ heavy coins plus $n-k$ light coins.
+As a result, the $n$ coins are heavier than $W$ if and only if at least $k$ of them are heavy coins (and the $n$ coins are lighter in all other cases).
 This occurs when at least $k$ of the players' bits are 1s, i.e. $\sum_{i=1}^n x_i \geq k$, which is the exact condition for $T_k(x_1,x_2,...,x_n)=1$.
 Moreover, each player learns no information other than whether the $n$ coins are heavier or lighter than $W$.
 Therefore, the protocol is correct and secure.

 This protocol uses $2n$ coins and a custom weight $W$ (or $3n$ coins and a custom weight of $\frac{\delta}{2}$), and uses one comparison.